Henkjan1110/intro-programming-website/data/week1/4-reading-input.md

 }
 ```

-Below is an example of a program which asks for user input, reads the text entered by the user, and then prints it.
+Below is an example of a program that prompts user input, reads the entered text, and prints it.
 The comments will guide you through the example for understanding.
-Have finished getting input, one should close the scanner with the command `scanner.close();`.
+When finished with receiving input, one should close the scanner with the command `scanner.close();`.

-Do be careful when closing a scanner that uses `System.in`, as closing the scanner also closes `System.in`.
-This means you cannot create a new scanner that uses `System.in`.
-So, you should only close it when you are certain you will not need to use `System.in` again.
+Close the scanner only after you're done getting input, with `scanner.close()`.
+But be cautious, as this also closes `System.in`, preventing the creation of a new scanner that uses `System.in`.
+Close it only when you're sure you won't use `System.in` again.

 ```java
 // Introduce the scanner tool used for reading user input